How can I better understand the Inventronics part numbering system?

 What is the difference between products ending in “V” and “T”?

 There are three major differences between our “V” and “T” products; Cabling, Labeling and Safety Certifications.
-Our “V” models are ENEC certified making them more suitable for Europe and other regions outside of North America.
+Our “V” models utilize a rubber VDE approved cable and are often ENEC certified making them more suitable for Europe and other regions outside of North America.
 A majority of these products use rubber insulated input cables and they are designed for independent use.
 Our “T” models are UL recognized/listed and more suitable for the North American market.
 A majority of these products use PVC insulated input cables and are designed for built-in use.

 What is the difference between a constant voltage and constant current driver?